paperclip-ui/legacy-paperclip/README.md

 </style>

 <!--
-  You can define primitive components
+  You can define re-usable blocks of HTML that can be imported into your application code.
+  Also, notice how Tailwind is being applied just to this element.
 -->
 <div export component as="Message" class="$tw py-8 bg-blue-100">